Alikhalid2020/Delani-Studio/README.md

 <table>
 <tr>
 <td>
-  This is basically a  naming app. that tells you your name in a Ghanaian accent. it has an input of the day you're born telling you the  Ghanian name according to the day you're born and month plus year
+  This is a studio website that can make you get to know the Delani much better
 </td>
 </tr>
 </table>

 ## Mobile support
-The Akan naming application is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+This is a studio website that can make you get to know the Delani much better
 ### Development
 Want to contribute?
 Awesome!
 To fix a bug or enhance an existing module, follow these steps: